woakes070048/KS2.EasySyncClient.Community/README.md

 # EasySyncClient
-A Dropbox® equivalent for Alfresco ECM
+A Dropbox-liket for Alfresco ECM

 This sofware extend Alfresco ECM with offline sync capabilities similar to what Dropbox / SkyDrive / etc... do.